takelley1/vibe_coding_conventions/README.md

 - Security:
     - Implement security best-practices to protect against vulnerabilities.

-- For bash/sh/zsh/fish code only
+- For bash/zsh/fish code only
+    - Follow shellcheck conventions and rules
+    - Handle errors gracefully
+    - Use `/usr/bin/env` in the shebang line
+    - Use `set -euo pipefail`
     - Use `[[ ]]` instead of `[ ]`
     - Use `"$()"` instead of `` ``
-    - Handle errors gracefully
-    - Use `set -euo pipefail`
-    - Follow shellcheck conventions and rules
     - Use `"${VAR}"` instead of `"$VAR"`

 - For Python code only